By Gilly Carr

 Gallienne comes to our attention because, on 14 March 1944, he was sentenced by the tribunal of Feldkommandantur 515 (indicating that he had been sent to Jersey for his trial) to 6 months’ imprisonment for ‘abusing the Occupying Authority’.
 The authorities in Guernsey were told of this conviction on 4 April 1944.
-As there is no record of Gallienne in Guernsey Prison, it seems likely that this ‘abuse’ of the German Army, no doubt a code for swearing at them, resulted in him being hauled away immediately.
-Gallienne is not recorded in Jersey Prison either, indicating either an immediate deportation, or else being kept in the German side of the prison; this register does not survive.
+Although there is no record of Gallienne in Guernsey Prison, Frank Falla records his presence and deportation on 19 April 1944 in his prison diary.
+He also refers to Gallienne as ‘Smiter Gallienne’, a reference to his offence, which we can probably decode as striking a German soldier.

-We do not know when he was deported, but Gallienne was sent first to Saint-Lô Prison.
+According to Falla, Gallienne was deported with Harry Dean to Saint-Lô Prison.
 Most sentences here seemed to be around a week in length if a prisoner was going to be moved elsewhere.
 He then arrived at Fort d’Hauteville Prison in Dijon on 2 May 1944.

 Although he was due to be released on 19 October 1944, Gallienne was transferred away from this prison on 24 August 1944, no doubt because of the approaching Allies.
 He was transferred first, and temporarily, to the Maison d’Arrêt in Dijon and then transferred to Germany the same day.
 A list survives from Dijon prison noting those to be transferred to Germany that day.
 Accompanying Gallienne from Guernsey was George Ferbrache, Cyril Hockey, John Le Caer, and Clifford Tostevin.